houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 11. This does not imply that JavaScript regular expressions act as syntactic sugar for context-free languages.

 I was originally inspired to write this article after reading [Abdur-Rahmaan Janhangeer](https://www.compileralchemy.com/ "Abdur-Rahmaan Janhangeer")'s article - [Regex Engines: History and Contributions](https://www.linkedin.com/pulse/regex-engines-history-contributions-abdur-rahmaan-janhangeer "Regex Engines: History and Contributions").

-# _____________________

-### 1.1 Conceptual analysis

-Conceptually, for a backreference to refer to a capturing group's submatch, we have to store the value of that submatch in memory to later reference it.
-In the aforementioned HTML tag parser example, if the capturing group's submatch is `'p'` (from the tag `<p>`), we need to store the value `'p'`, so that the backreference `\1` may refer to it.
-So, backreferences rely on memory.
-It follows that JavaScript regular expressions rely on memory.

-## 2. The theory behind regular expressions

-### 2.1 Regular expressions as syntactic sugar

-#### 2.1.2 Observation 2

-### 2.2 Regular languages and DFAs

-Importantly, notice how a DFA does not have memory during computation.
-It simply transitions between states on each computational step.
-For example, once it parses a character, the machine "forgets" it.
-Similarly, it does not have any memory of any previously parsed characters or states traversed.
-At any computational step, it only "knows" the current character, the current state and its transitions.
-Hence, DFAs are finite state machines without memory.

-So far, we've discussed how regular languages are recognised by and are intrinsically tied to DFAs.
-Since theoretical regular expressions act as syntactic sugar for regular languages, we've also illustrated an intrinsic tie between DFAs and theoretical regular expressions.
-A key insight from this tie is that if some concept/object is incompatible with a DFA, then it must be incompatible with regular languages and theoretical regular expressions.
-Since DFAs are machines without memory, theoretical regular expressions must also be "devoid of memory".

-## 3. Chomsky's hierarchy

-For example, just like regular languages, context-free languages also have an intrinsic tie to a class of machines called pushdown automata (PDAs):

-All context-free languages are recognised by PDAs and PDAs only recognise context-free languages [9].

-### 3.1 Context-free languages and PDAs

-### 3.2 An issue of language recognition

-As previously mentioned, a key difference between a DFA and a PDA is the addition of an unbounded stack.
-DFAs do not have that kind of memory.
-They only have states and transitions.
-At any point in its computation, a DFA only knows about its current state, the character that it's reading and its available transitions.
-It does not know what it previously saw.

-We can now cash out the tension between JavaScript regular expressions and their theoretical counterpart.
-Notice that once we add memory (like an unbounded stack), we move up Chomsky's hierarchy and away from regular languages.
-So, any class of machines equipped with such memory can recognise a larger class of languages than regular languages (they can also recognise regular languages).
-In other words, any computational model that relies on such memory recognises a different set of languages from regular languages.
-Since JavaScript regular expressions rely on memory, they correspond to languages in the hierarchy that move away from regular languages [11].
-In other words, JavaScript regular expressions act as syntactic sugar for languages belonging to a different containment level in the hierarchy than regular languages.
-So, they recognise a larger (and different) class of languages than DFAs and regular languages.
-Hence, they are not regular.

-## PS

-everything about memory goes here